pierrediedhiou/cybersecurity-journey/glossary.md

 utilities developed by Microsoft for monitoring, diagnosing and troubleshooting Windows systems.
 Commonly used in malware analysis and incident response
+- **Security Analyst** — A cybersecurity professional on the blue team who monitors, investigates and responds to security activity on an organization's devices and network.
+Also referred to as a digital defender
+- **Security Engineer** — A cybersecurity professional who builds and maintains the systems and processes that protect an organization's network and devices.
+Known as the architects of cybersecurity
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to